Assasinphoenix/pyqt5-tutorial/spinbox.rst

 =======
 The SpinBox widget provides a way to enter numerical data.
 Thw widget provides integrated adjustment buttons which allow the user to adjust the number by clicking the arrows, while also allowing adjustment by typing into a text entry.

+A :doc:`doublespinbox` can be used if the value to be stored is a double type.

 ===========
 Constructor
 ===========